Privacy Notice

 Consent

-To parents/parental approved representatives where the parents or representatives have submitted an application on behalf of a prospective student who is under 18.
+To parents/legal guardians/ approved representatives where the parents or representatives have submitted an application on behalf of a prospective student who is under 18.

 Identity